jdw004/leetcode-discord-bot/README.md

 ### `/testupdate` (Admin only)
 Trigger a test weekly update for testing purposes.

+### '/admin-unregister' (Admin only)
+Delete unwanted users from the database.

 ## Setup

 ### Prerequisites

 1. **Discord Bot Token**: Create a Discord application and bot at [Discord Developer Portal](https://discord.com/developers/applications)
-2. **LeetCode Backend**: Ensure the LeetCode backend is running on `http://localhost:3000`
+2. **LeetCode Backend**: Ensure the LeetCode backend is running on `http://localhost:3000` or host
-3. **PostgreSQL Database**: Local PostgreSQL installation or Heroku Postgres addon
+3. **PostgreSQL Database**: Local PostgreSQL installation or hosted Postgres DB
 4. **Node.js**: Version 14 or higher

 ### Installation